Mets top Yanks 6-3 in Subway Series matchup of leaders

 Walker improved to 5-0 in his last eight starts, allowing three runs and seven hits in six innings.

-The Yankees put two on with one out in the ninth when Jose Trevino reached on an infield hit and Díaz dropped the ball for an error while throwing to second on Judge’s comebacker.
-Díaz struck out Rizzo and Gleyber Torres.
+Montgomery, 0-2 in his last seven starts, allowed five runs — four earned — and five hits.
+He needed 71 pitches for seven outs, and when Boone came to the mound to remove him, he stared at his manager and said: “Why?”

-Montgomery, 0-2 in last seven starts, allowed five runs — four earned — and five hits, needing 71 pitches for seven outs.
-When Boone came to the mound to remove him, he stared at his manager and appeared to mouth: “Why?”
+“I wanted to be out there,” Montgomery said.
+“Obviously, I needed to be pulled.”

-The Yankees went 0 for 6 with runners in scoring position and hurt themselves with a pair of outs on the bases: Isiah Kiner-Falefa was picked off in the first and Rizzo was caught at second on an attempted double steal in the seventh.
+The Yankees went 0 for 6 with runners in scoring position and hurt themselves when Isiah Kiner-Falefa was picked off in the third and Rizzo was caught at second on an attempted double steal in the seventh.

-Judge and Rizzo combined for the Yankees’ 14th back-to-back homers, tying the team record set in 2009.
-The drive into the right-field bullpens made Judge 10 for 20 with five homers in a span of 20 at-bats.
-Rizzo ended a 14-game homerless streak with his 23rd this season.
+After former Met and Yankee Darryl Strawberry threw out a ceremonial first pitch, Judge and Rizzo combined for the Yankees’ 14th back-to-back homers.
+They tied the team record set in 2009, and Rizzo ended a 14-game homerless streak with his 23rd this season.

 Walker had not previously allowed a home run at Citi Field this year

-The Yankees got a run back on DJ LeMahieu’s RBI grounder in the fourth but left the bases loaded when Rizzo flied out to Brandon Nimmo a step in front of the center-field wall.
+DJ LeMahieu had an RBI grounder in the fourth, when Rizzo stranded the bases loaded with a flyout to to Brandon Nimmo a step in front of the center-field wall.

 Jeff McNeil ended an 0-for-19 rut with a run-scoring single off Albert Abreu in the eighth.